 Birthday cake

-A 50th birthday cake ideas is a bar eaten as part of a party.
-Birthday cakes are regularly layer desserts with frosting served with small lit candles on a pinnacle representing the celebrant’s age.
+A 50th birthday cake idea is a bar eaten as part of a party.
+Birthday cakes are regularly layered desserts with frosting served with small lit candles on a pinnacle representing the celebrant’s age.
 Variations encompass cupcakes, cake pops, pastries, and cakes.
 The cake is frequently decorated with birthday desires (“Happy birthday”) and the celebrant’s call.

 Birthday desserts have been part of birthday celebrations in Western European nations since the center of the 19th century.
 However, the link between cakes & birthday celebrations may date lower back to ancient Roman instances.